SCAA Machine Pitch Rules

 Game and Length

 1. Games will start at the scheduled time (6:30).
 Any team without 8 players ten (10) minutes after the scheduled game time, it will be considered a forfeit and played as a scrimmage. (game can/will still be played).
-If knowing in advance that you will have less than 8 players please reach out to the Commissioner and opposing Coach to work on rescheduling the game, or borrowing a player(s) possible.
+If knowing in advance that you will have less than 8 players please reach out to the Commissioner and opposing Manager to work on rescheduling the game, or borrowing a player(s) possible.
 Borrowing players- If borrowing from a team other than your opponent- borrowed player plays outfield only, bats last in batting order.
 Division commissioner must be notified of all player borrowing at the time of the arrangements.
 If borrowing from the opponent for that game- the player(s) scheduled to bat last in each respective inning (the final batter of the previous inning) shall play outfield for the shorthanded team to fill in on defense only, and will return to their own team to play defense in the following half-inning (players only bat for their OWN team in this situation)

 3. All games will be 6-innings or 90 minute time limit.
 No new inning may begin after 1 hour and 20 minutes from the official start time.
 For the purpose of enforcing the time limit, the beginning of an inning will be immediately after the third out in the bottom of the previous inning.
 If after 6-innings or the expiration of the time limit and the game is tied, a tie will be allowed.

 5. Home team occupies the first base dugout and the Visitors will occupy the third base dugout.
-Home team will have the field until 15 minutes prior to the scheduled start time, visitors from 15 minutes before the scheduled start time until the start of the game.
+Visitor team will have the field until 15 minutes prior to the scheduled start time, Home from 15 minutes before the scheduled start time until the start of the game.

 6. The home team shall supply (2) new games ball for use each game.

 7. Home team manager is responsible for getting the diamond ready for play, (setting up bases, lining field, chalking the batters box) official score keeping.
 Trash removal is the responsibility of each team for their dugout and bleacher areas.
 Visiting team manager is responsible for post game field maintenance (raking, sweep/drag, etc).
 See “Field Maintenance” section of SCAA Baseball website for details.

 - If the 5th pitch and only 5th pitch (3rd pitch if after the first time through the batting order) is not swung by the batter and deemed "unhittable" by the umpire, the batter will receive one additional pitch.
 No additional pitches will be granted.
-This rule will be at the umpires discretion.
+This rule will be at the umpire’s discretion.

 - If the pitching machine or coach is hit by a batted ball, the ball will be considered “dead”, the batter and runner(s) will advance 1 base.